natebellanger10/ClimbingProject/README.md

 - As per the Data Lake, choose your subscription and Resource Group, name your database and choose the server.
 Choose the compute and storage.

-- Choose "Networking" and select "Allow Azure services and resources access to this server"
+- Choose "Networking" and select "Allow Azure services and resources access this server"

 <kbd> ![Firewall Azure Access](https://user-images.githubusercontent.com/61860904/107553178-ad7ccf80-6b91-11eb-92f2-770a8e582078.PNG) </kbd>